bdrieman/html-dom/posts/position-an-element-absolutely-to-another-element.md

 * Show a tooltip when moving the mouse over an element
 * Or show a context menu when right-clicking an element

-In this post, you'll see three ways to archive that requirement.
+In this post, you'll see three ways to achieve that requirement.
 They are implemented to demonstrate the first use case where we display a popover under a given target.

 First of all, assume that the target and popover elements are two simple `div` elements as below: